Credit by Demonstrated Mastery

 - Students may make one attempt to earn credit per course.
 Retests are not offered.

 Please refer to the Frequently Asked Questions document below for common topics.
-For all other questions, contact your school counselor.
+For all other questions, contact your school counselor or AIG Teacher.